 Deer hunting videos often show the hunter shooting a buck right at the last minute of light.
-Either it's "movie magic," or hunting the last light s legitimately a good way for a lot of hunters to fill their tags.
+Either it's "movie magic," or hunting the last light s legitimately a good way for many hunters to fill their tags.

 A treestand set up on a trail that leads to an afternoon food source can keep deer in your sight until it is too dark to see.
-Play the wind right and you'll be on your way to finding success.
-Setting up 50-75 yards away during bow season may have a buck walk right by you, even one that tends not to closely follow other deer on the same trail.
-During firearms season, the same stand could be 100 yards or more away from the same trail and still give you a shot.
+Play the wind right, and you'll be on your way to finding success.
+Setting up 50-75 yards away during bow season may have a buck walk right by you, even one that tends not to follow other deer on the same trail closely.
+During firearms season, the same stand could be 100 yards away from the same path and still give you a shot.

 Stand Locations and Timing

-Whether you are on private land or public, hunting with a bow or during muzzleloader season, timing is everything.
-As deer hunters we love to sweat the details (probably because we know it's our best chance).
-Understanding when and where the deer will be and getting there ahead of them is where the real hunt begins.
-It's an integral part of putting meat in the freezer and antlers on the wall.
+Whether on private land or public, hunting with a bow, or during the muzzleloader season, timing is everything.
+We, deer hunters, love to sweat the details (probably because we know it's our best chance).
+Understanding when and where the deer will be and getting ahead of them is where the real hunt begins.
+It's integral to putting meat in the freezer and antlers on the wall.